Roju667/cmsis_stm32f103c6t6_myHAL/README.md

 # cmsis_stm32f103c6t6_mylibs
 Writing my own HAL for stm32f103c6t6 bluepill microcontroller.
 This project is focused on learning M3 Cortex architecture and STM32 microcontroller line.
 Probably will not be finished due to amount of options for every peripheral and the topic being already well developed by vendors and other develeopers.

-Every driver is written from sractch by using only CMSIS library and datasheet.
+Every driver is written from scratch by using only CMSIS library and datasheet.

 Basically a testzone for bluepill and my C programming.